Klarna Review: Does it affect my credit score?

 What happens if I miss a payment on Klarna?

-Klarna has announced that it will introduce late fees from 16th March 2023.
-Customers will be given a grace period of seven days for its 'Pay in 30 product and 14 days for its Pay in 3' product, after which a late fee of £5 will be charged.
+Klarna does charge late fees.
+Customers will be given a grace period of seven days for its 'Pay in 30 product and 14 days for its Pay in 3' product, after which a late fee of up to £5 will be charged.
 Klarna will charge a maximum of two late fees per customer order up to a maximum of 25% of the purchase value.
 BNPL firms Clearpay, Laybuy and Paypal charge between £6-£12 for every late payment.
 While previously Klarna didn't report usage to credit reference agencies, it has been visible on credit reports from TransUnion and Experian since 1st June 2022.
 If you persistently don't pay over a period of time, in spite of repeated communication from Klarna, the debt is likely to be passed on to a debt collection agency.

 Another impact of not making your payments on time is the possibility of being banned from using Klarna's services in the future.
 Indeed, your line of credit is directly affected by the way you use Klarna, with your credit limit increasing gradually as you build up a borrowing history with the company.